chomperoni/chomperoni/README.md

 https://chomperoni.atabook.org/ - write stuff on my ata, im desperate for social interaction lol

+https://en.pronouns.page/@Cho.mp - collect my genders or somthing like that lol

+https://guns.lol/chomperoni - ummm most of my links are here. yeah.

-my github is a wip - come back later to see if i change it lol
+everything here is a wip - come back later to see if i change it lol